kw8799/codrug-official/README.md

 Welcome to Codrug Official Site Project!

-This is Codrug Website that is programming circle only in Kyung hee University(Hoegi, Seoul)
+This is Website for Codrug that is programming community in Kyung Hee University(Hoegi, Seoul)

 Codruger(Codrug member) Kwak is chief of this project and Choi join this poject.